RolfKoenders/dotfiles/README.md

 # My . files
 In here you find my setup of dotfiles.
 Zsh config and plugins, vim setup and so on.

-*I'm using [Ubuntu](http://www.ubuntu.com/) for my development machines, u may have to do some manual actions like installing packages and installing fonts.*
+*I'm using [Ubuntu](http://www.ubuntu.com/) for my development machines.
+On other operating systems u may have to do some manual actions like installing packages and installing fonts.*

 ## Setup